Furby: Fifth generation (2023–present)

 On June 22, 2023, Hasbro announced the return of the Furby line with "5 voice activated modes" and "over 600 responses".
-It comes in three varieties: purple, coral, and special edition tye-dye (only in France, Great Britain and Ireland.)
-Unlike Furby Connect and Furby Boom, they cannot connect to an app, and instead of LCD eyes, they only have drawn eyes.
+It comes in two basic varieties: purple and coral, special edition are: tie-dye, aurora and gold.
+Unlike Furby Connect and Furby Boom, they cannot connect to an app, and instead of LCD eyes, they have drawn eyes.
 The new Furby has glowing ears, responds to petting, shaking, and feeding, and it also comes with bundled accessories (necklace with beads and comb).
-It knows English, Spanish, German, Italian, French and Polish.
+It knows English, Spanish, French, German, Portuguese, Italian, Japanese, Turkish, Dutch, Polish and Czech.

 Furblets

 On December 1, 2023, Hasbro introduced Furblets.
-This is a smaller Furby with no moving parts, aside from ears which can only be moved manually.
+This is a smaller Furby with no moving parts, aside from ears which can be moved manually.

 Technology

 The original Furby source code was written in assembly language for the 6502 microprocessor.

 The first Furby model was based around a 6502-style Sunplus SPC81A microcontroller, which had 80 KiB of ROM and 128 bytes of RAM.
 Its core differed from the original 6502 in the lack of the Y index register.

 The TSP50C04 chip from Texas Instruments, implementing the linear predictive coding codec, was used for voice synthesis.